kumagai-group/pydefect/docs_rst/tutorial.rst

 Here, we show how to plot the defect formation energies.

-The plot of the defect formation energies requires multiple information, namely band edges, chemical potentials of competing phases, total energies of perfect and defecitive supercells.
+The plot of the defect formation energies requires multiple information, namely band edges, chemical potentials of competing phases, total energies of perfect and defective supercells.

-Here, we plot the defect formation energies as a function of the Fermi level with the `plot_energy` (=`pe`) sub-command
+Here, we plot the defect formation energies as a function of the Fermi level with the :code:`plot_energy` (=:code:`pe`) sub-command

 ::